moonriver0922/RFGP/README.md

 This repository is released under `CC-BY-NC 4.0` (Attribution-NonCommercial 4.0 International).
 See `LICENSE`.

-Parts of the model implementation are derived from Meta's MAE codebase.
+Parts of the model implementation are derived from Meta's MAE codebase[https://github.com/facebookresearch/mae](https://github.com/facebookresearch/mae)).
 In particular, `pre_model.py` retains the upstream copyright and attribution headers.
 Please keep the attribution notices intact when redistributing or modifying this repository.